 When it comes to webinars, the buddy system is key.
 Why go it alone when you can team up with a customer, vendor, sponsor or subject matter expert?
 Doing this increases your potential audience for registration, attendance and overall exposure.
 Pick an engaged partner who will market and promote the webinar just like you do, and it will be a win-win for both parties.
 Having more than one speaker during your session will also make for more interesting content.

 There’s no perfect day or time for a live webinar.
 Ideal days and times will vary based on who you’re inviting.
 Some experts say Tuesdays, Wednesdays and Thursdays are best.
 What’s important is that you don’t just pick a day and time that’s convenient for you — think about your audience and when they may commit to viewing your webinar.
 For example, if your target is teachers / educators, they don’t have a lot of free time from 7 a.m. to 3 p.m.
 Consider running it in the late afternoon or early evening, or offering it at two different times to see which garners the most registration.
 This test is particularly easy to do if you’re airing a pre-recorded webinar.
-Also — heads up that your webinar should last no longer than 30–35 minutes, plus 10 minutes at the end for questions.
-You’ll typically lose your audience if you go much longer.
+Also — heads up that your webinar should last about 20-25 minutes, plus 10 minutes at the end for questions.
+People’s attention spans are shorter these days, and you’ll lose your audience if you go much longer.

 PowerPoint slides aren’t your only option when it comes to creating the webinar presentation itself.
 Many different formats could engage your audience, such as an all-Q&A session on a particular topic or a more casual discussion between two subject matter experts.
 Both of these ideas need to include interesting visuals as well, and that may include video clips if you’re pre-recording your webinar.
 Adding a moderator is also a webinar best practice; they can set the tone for the session, establish creditability for the presenter, take care of housekeeping items upfront, and run a Q&A session at the end.